evandrosouza-developer/ps2tomsxUSB/README.md

   *******************************************************************************************************

-## Technical detail of the Database structure
+## Technical details about the Database structure

 The structure of the Database is: